 Determine the goals for your athlete

 Goals will differ depending on the sport and skill level of the athlete.
-As a general rule, first concentrate on developing functional versatility and increasing general motor abilities.
-Then you can progress to more sport-specific skills and work on increasing strength and endurance.
+As a general rule, you should concentrate first on developing functional versatility and increasing general motor abilities.
+Then you can move on to more sport-specific skills and work on increasing strength and endurance.

-It is important to recognize that all athletes will develop at different rates.
-Therefore, be more aware of biological age rather than chronological age.
-Biological age is characterized by factors such as skeletal, dental, and sexual age.
-It is best to let a medical professional determine biological age through an exam.
-However, the development of secondary sex characteristics may be an adequate gauge of physical maturity.
+Athletes develop at different rates, so one should pay more attention to biological age than to chronological age.
+Biological age is marked by such factors as skeletal, dental, and sexual age.
+A medical professional should determine biological age through an exam.
+However, the development of secondary sex characteristics may be a good sign of physical maturity.

-- Balance development happens between 9 and 10 years
+- Balance development happens between 9 and 10 years of age.

-- Spatial orientation improves between 12-14 years
+- Spatial orientation improves between 12 and 14 years of age.

-- Aerobic fitness increases between 11-13 years
+- Aerobic fitness increases between 11 and 13 years of age.

 Eating disorders and athletics